Harlem-Launch-Alliance/Stimulant/README.md

     * **CAUTION**: Once powered on, any sudden movements may trigger launch detection
 4. Wait at least 30 seconds between powering on and launching to allow for proper sensor calibration
 5. Launch!

+Note: Due to the use of the `micros` function, there may be some unintended behavior if the controller is powered on for more than 70 minutes